project-koku/koku/README.rst

 Settting up environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This project is developed using the Django web framework.
 Many configuration settings can be read in from a ``.env`` file.
-To configure do the following:
+To configure, do the following:

 1. Copy ``example.env`` into a ``.env``
 2. Obtain AWS values and update the following in your ``.env``::